Raúl Fernández (motorcyclist): Aspar Team (2017–2019)

 Fernández would make three wild-card round entries for the Mahindra Aspar Team in 2017, finishing 25th in Jerez, retiring in Assen, and finishing 22nd in Germany.

-He would once again make four wild-card round entries for the Aspar Team in 2018, this time riding KTM bikes used by the Aspar team.
+Fernández would once again make four wild-card round entries for the Aspar Team in 2018, this time riding KTM bikes used by the Aspar team.
 He improved his prior season's results, and earned himself a full time ride for next year with his 10th place in Barcelona, 9th place in Germany, 17th place in Aragón, and 13th place in Valencia.

-In his first full year in Moto3, Fernández had a decent rookie season, finishing in the points ten times, finishing in the top-ten six times, with his season's highest being a 5th place finish in Germany.
+In his first full year in Moto3, Fernández had a decent rookie season, finishing in the points ten times, finishing in the top-ten six times, with his season's highest being a 5th-place finish in Germany.
 He ended the 2019 season 21st in the championship standings, with 60 points.

 Red Bull KTM Ajo (2020)

 Due to his good performances, Fernández was given a contract by the Red Bull KTM Ajo team for the 2020 season, which saw him steadily improve over the course of the year.
 He had six Pole Positions during the season (Czechia, Austria, Misano, Aragón, Valencia, and Portimao), two 3rd places in Aragón and Valencia, and won the European Grand Prix, and Portuguese Grand Prix.
 He ended the season 4th in the championship standings, with 159 points, just 15 points away from 1st.